4321.5 Confidentiality and Access to Individualized Education Programs, Individualized Education Services Programs and Service Plans

 (This policy replaces previously approved Board of Education Policy #5122.3)

-The Board of Education, while acknowledging the confidentiality requirement, believes that in order for each student with disabilities to receive the full benefit of his/her Individualized Education Program (IEP), Individualized Education Services Program (IESP) or Service Plan (SP), individuals responsible for implementing the program or plan must, prior to the implementation, fully understand the scope of their responsibility and the specific accommodations, modifications and supports to be provided in accordance with the IEP, IESP, or SP.
+The Board of Education, while acknowledging the confidentiality requirement, believes that in order for each student with disabilities to receive the full benefit of his/her Individualized Education Program (IEP), Individualized Education Services Program (IESP) (for New York State resident students placed by their parents in a non-public schools located in the District) or Service Plan (SP) (for out-of-State resident students placed by parents in non-public schools located in the District), individuals responsible for implementing the program or plan must, prior to the implementation, fully understand the scope of their responsibility and the specific accommodations, modifications and supports and/or services to be provided in accordance with the IEP, IESP or SP.

-To this end, this policy establishes procedures to ensure that any person having both direct contact with a student with an IEP, IESP or SP and a responsibility to provide a service, accommodation or program modification for the student in accordance with that student’s IEP, IESP or SP shall be informed of his/her responsibilities under the IEP and shall receive or have access to a copy of the student’s IEP, IESP or SP as specified below.
+To this end, this policy establishes procedures to ensure that any person having a responsibility to provide a service, support accommodation or program modification for the student in accordance with that student’s IEP, IESP or SP will be informed of his/her responsibilities under the IEP and receive or have access to a copy of the student’s IEP, IESP or SP as specified below as they shall be deemed to have a legitimate educational interest in said student.

 At a CSE, CSE Subcommittee or CPSE meeting for each student, a determination will be made as to which general education teachers, special education teachers, related service providers and other service providers have responsibility to implement the recommendations on the student’s IEP, IESP or SP.
 “Other service provider” means a representative of another public-school district, charter school, BOCES program, childcare institution school, Special Act school district, State-supported school, approved private in-state or out-of-state school and an approved preschool provider where the student receives or will receive IEP, IESP or SP services.

-The CSE, CSE Subcommittee and CPSE Chairpersons shall ensure that a paper or electronic copy of each student’s IEP, IESP or SP is provided to each regular education teacher, special education teacher, related service provider and/or other service provider who is responsible for implementation of the program or plan.
-These individuals responsible for implementing an IEP, IESP or SP shall, in turn, ensure that all paraprofessionals (teacher aides and teacher assistants) and other providers responsible for assisting in implementation are given the opportunity to review their copy of the IEP, IESP or SP prior to program implementation as well as have ongoing access to such copy.
+These individuals responsible for implementing an IEP, IESP or SP will, in turn, ensure that all school personnel (teacher aides and teacher assistants) and other providers responsible for assisting in implementation are given the opportunity to review their copy of the IEP, IESP or SP prior to program implementation as well as have ongoing access to such copy.

-All copies of a student’s IEP, IESP or SP provided or made accessible under this policy must remain confidential, and shall not be disclosed to any other person, except in accordance with the Individuals with Disabilities Education Act (IDEA) and the Family Educational Rights and Privacy Act (FERPA).
+All copies of a student’s IEP, IESP or SP provided or made accessible under this policy must remain confidential, and will not be disclosed to any other person, except in accordance with the Individuals with Disabilities Education Act (IDEA) and the Family Educational Rights and Privacy Act (FERPA).
 All IEP, IESP or SP copies must remain in a secure location on school grounds at all times.
-If IEP copies are transmitted and/or provided electronically, security systems (e.g., password protect a file or folder) must be implemented to prevent unauthorized internal and external access to the student’s IEP, IESP or SP.
-Additional information on confidentiality guidelines are found in the District’s Special Education Plan.
+If IEP copies are transmitted and/or provided electronically, security systems (e.g., password protect a file or folder) must be implemented by the sender to prevent unauthorized internal and external access to the student’s IEP, IESP or SP.
+Additional information on confidentiality guidelines are found in the District’s Special Education Plan and must be agreed to prior to accessing this information

 Cross-ref: